gammu/gammu/readme.txt

          After it can use "make install" or "make installlib" to install it in your OS.
    Method 2:
+     * under Linux based on RPM
+         first do "./configure" and then ""make makerpm" resulting rpm package could be installed via rpm --install <package>
+   Method 3:
      * change parameters in /cfg/config.h
      * compile it:
        * under MS Visual C++ 6.0 for MS Windows